casdoor/casdoor-website/docs/permission/exposed-casbin-apis.md

 ## Introduction

 Let's assume that your application front-end has obtained the `access_token` of the logged-in user, and now wants to authenticate the user for some access.
-All you need to do is pass the `access_token` into the `Authorization` field of the Http request header, such as `Authorization: Bearer XXX`, and then call the interface described below.
+You cannot simply place the `access_token` to the HTTP request header to use these APIs, because Casdoor uses the `Authorization` field to check the access permission.
+Like any other APIs provided by Casdoor, the `Authorization` field consists of the application client id and secret, using the [Basic HTTP Authentication Scheme](https://datatracker.ietf.org/doc/html/rfc7617).
+It looks like `Basic XXX`.
+For this reason, Casbin APIs should be called by the application backend server.
+Here are steps about how to do it.

+1. The front end passes the `access_token` to the backend server through the HTTP request header.
+2. The backend server gets the user id from the `access_token` which is also parameter `v0`  in APIs described below.

 As a note in advance, these interfaces are also pretty much designed (for now) for the `(sub, obj, act)` model.
-The `id` in the interface is the identity of the applied permission policy, which consists of the organization name and the permission policy name (ie `organization name/permission name`). `v1` and `v2` in turn correspond to the policy structure described by the permission model, usually representing `obj` and `act` respectively.
+The `id` in the interface is the identity of the applied permission policy, which consists of the organization name and the permission policy name (ie `organization name/permission name`). `v0`, `v1` and `v2` in turn correspond to the policy structure described by the permission model, usually representing `sub`, `obj` and `act` respectively.

-In addition to the API interface for requesting enforcement of permission control, Casdoor also provides other interfaces that help external applications obtain permission policy information, which are also listed here.
+In addition to the API interface for requesting enforcement of permission control, Casdoor also provides other interfaces that help external applications obtain permission policy information, which is also listed here.

 ### Enforce